DougEdey/elsinore/README.md

  * `diesel setup` -> Initializes the main databases
  * `diesel migration run` -> Runs any pending migrations
  * `scripts/setup_dev.sh` -> Initializes the main and test databases

+## Compiling

+By default `cargo build` will build for your current platform, but for RaspberryPi (ArmV7), you can use `cargo build --target=armv7-unknown-linux-gnueabihf` to cross compile!

 ## Object Relation Mapping (ORM)